buttonpushertv/StreamDeck_Profile_Warehouse/README.md

 # StreamDeck_Profile_Warehouse
 As a member of the community of Colorists (and editors, motion graphic designers, etc) at [mixinglight.com](http:\\mixinglight.com), we were discussing ways to share layouts for our individual SteamDeck Profiles.
+Or, if you'd like, you can submit a set of Icons to use as button labels.

 This repository has been setup as a place to submit your StreamDeck Profiles (& any other supporting files you'd like to share).